Virtual Cockpit

 - Pitch lines at 5° and 10° intervals

-- When stationary or GPS motion disabled: Shows actual phone tilt relative to gravity (smooth IIR filtering reduces jitter)
+- When stationary or below 5 knots: Shows actual phone tilt relative to gravity (smooth IIR filtering reduces jitter)

-- When moving with GPS enabled: Shows computed bank angle from coordinated turn physics, pitch from climb rate
+- When moving above 5 knots with GPS: Shows computed bank angle from coordinated turn physics, pitch from climb rate

 Altimeter (top row, position 3)